UmuhireJessie/life-prognosis-management/README.md

 ./src/scripts/user-management.sh create_store
 ```

-This command initiates an admin with credentials set in `user-management.sh` file.
+This command initiates an admin with credentials set in `user-management.sh` file which are Email: admin@example.com and Password: admin123.
+Note that in the future these will be set as environment variables.

 **2. Compile the Project:**